 - Yellow = 40% or less of all intervals

 The red-green-yellow interval performance is the actionable trigger for real-time function and as trending intelligence for scheduling.
 For example, too many yellow intervals today?
 Offer voluntary time off.
 If 10-10:30am is always red, move schedules or reduce shrink during the time.

 As part of the ongoing quest to balance service levels, by keeping an eye on intervals’ low/red, on-target/green, and high/yellow results, we will be more informed and better positioned to take action.

-Note: This week’s tip provided Kevin Zimmerman of NICE Systems.
+Note: This week’s tip is provided by SWPP John Campbell of CNA Insurance.
 He may be reached at email@example.com.

 - Events and News